tylergraf/framebook/README.md

 The recipe page shows conditional rendering and rendering unsafe html within the page.

 ### Performance
 The "all recipes" page renders a list of all 600+ recipes with the `recipe` component inside.
-A text input at the top filters the list to show rendering performance re-rendering the list.
-Also, there's a collapsed checkbox to collapse the directions and ingredients within each recipe.
-Also shows rendering performance of changing props on all components in the list.
+A text input at the top filters the list to show performance re-rendering the list.
+Also, there's a collapsed checkbox to collapse the directions and ingredients within each recipe which shows rendering performance of changing props on all components in the list.

 ## Running Locally
 Each framework has a directory with it's own `package.json`.